 JET Programme participants are asked to designate a point of departure on the Reply Form.
 Except in unavoidable cases, changes cannot be made after the submission of this form.

 - 4.4.
 Who pays for travel expenses to Japan?

 Your contracting organisation, which will be your direct employer, will provide travel expenses (airfare) to Japan.

 - 4.5.
 Who pays for travel expenses from Japan when I finish my term on the JET Programme?

 If you complete your appointment, your contracting organisation will provide airfare back to your home country, provided that you depart Japan within one month of completing the term of appointment and are not entering into a new contract in Japan.

 - 4.6.
 After arriving in Japan, can I change my placement?

 No, it will not be possible to change your placement after coming to Japan.
 There are only a few exceptions made to this rule, such as when it is deemed necessary for a participant to relocate due to marriage, to provide care for a family member, or to receive treatment for an illness.
 However, even in these rare situations, a transfer is not guaranteed.

 - 4.7.
 Can I bring my pet to Japan?

 You cannot bring pets with you to Japan when coming as a New JET Programme participant.
 Many apartment buildings in Japan prohibit keeping animals.
-In addition, Japanese quarantine procedures are very strict.
-Quarantine may be extremely long, during which the burden and cost of looking after an animal can be very high.
-Please understand that pets are not allowed at Post-Arrival Orientation, and in general, most Japanese apartment buildings prohibit keeping animals.
+In addition, Japanese quarantine procedures at airports and ports are very strict.
+Quarantine may be extremely long, during which time the burden and cost of looking after the animal can be very high.

 5. Terms & Conditions/Insurance